Skip to main content

 Core modules

-The module introduces you to the food product development and food manufacturing processes.
-It allows you to connect to the real world through the experience of developing a new food product either through an industry-based or industry-linked project.
-You experience challenges similar to those encountered in the launch of a new food product from laboratory to the table, including consideration of full economic costs and the development of a business plan.
-As part of this learning, you integrate graduate research skills and develop entrepreneurship.
+You are introduced to the food product development process, and you explore the development of food manufacturing processes.
+Experience connecting with the real world by developing a new food product, either through an industrially based or linked project.
+Encounter challenges similar to those in the launch of a new food product from laboratory to table, including the consideration of full economic costs and the development of a business plan.
+Lectures are supported by a series of practical sessions where you integrate graduate research skills and develop entrepreneurship.

 Modules offered may vary.